AliZainulAbdin572/Programming-Fundamentals/LAB 06-07/README.md

 * Apply multi-level decision rules for grading based on percentages.
 * Implement conditional logic for complex scenarios (Failure, Merit Scholarship, Regular Scholarship).
 * Structure a large program with multiple dependent checks and decision termination logic.

+---

+# ⭐ Task 5: Loan Eligibility Checker (Nested if)

+## 🔍 Overview
+This program checks a person's eligibility for a loan based on two criteria: *age* (≥ 18) and *annual income* (≥ $30,000).
+It uses a *nested if* structure to ensure the income check only occurs if the age requirement is met.

+## 🎯 Objective
+To practice using *nested if statements* where the second condition is dependent on the first condition being true.

+## ✔️ Output
+Enter age: 25
+Enter annual income: 45000
+Congratulations!
+You are eligible for a loan.

+## ✍️ Learning Outcomes
+* Use *nested if* logic for sequential, dependent checks.
+* Implement multi-level decision-making based on multiple criteria.
+* Understand the flow of control in nested conditional blocks.

+---

+# ⭐ Task 6: Role-Based Access System (Nested if & if-else if-else)

+## 🔍 Overview
+This program combines conditional structures:
+* A nested structure for *Authentication* (username "admin," password "password123").
+* After success, an if-else if-else ladder determines *Role-Based Access* ("Admin", "Guest", or No Access).

+## 🎯 Objective
+To combine *nested if* (for authentication) and the *if-else if-else* ladder (for role-based access) in one application.

+## ✔️ Output
+Enter username: admin
+Enter password: password123
+Enter role: Guest
+Authentication Successful!
+Limited Access

+## ✍️ Learning Outcomes
+* Combine different control structures (nested if and if-else if-else).
+* Handle multi-step security and permission logic.
+* Map string input to specific access responses based on role.